zhxnlai/UIColor-ChineseTraditionalColors/README.md

 A swift extension that extends UIColor with a list of Chinese traditional colors from http://ylbook.com/cms/web/chuantongsecai/chuantongsecai.htm

+There are a total of 158 different colors.

 Previews
 ---
 <img width="320 px" src="Previews/1.png"/>